taoteh1221/Open_Crypto_Tracker/README.txt

 $marketcap_site = 'coinmarketcap'; // Default marketcap data source: 'coinmarketcap', or 'coingecko'

-$marketcap_ranks_max = 200; // Number of marketcap rankings to request from API.
-Ranks are grabbed 100 per request.
-Set to 100 or 200 if you are blocked a lot
+// Number of marketcap rankings to request from API.
+Ranks are grabbed 100 per request
+$marketcap_ranks_max = 200; // 200 rankings is the safe maximum to avoid getting your API requests throttled / blocked

 $marketcap_cache = 20; // Minutes to cache above-mentioned marketcap rankings...start high and test lower, it can be strict